What is a Skincare Specialist?

 - Evaluate clients’ skin condition and appearance

-- Discuss available treatments and determine which products will improve clients’ skin quality
+- Discuss available treatments and determine which products will improve the clients’ skin quality

-- Remove unwanted hair using wax or laser treatment
+- Remove unwanted hair using wax, sugar or laser treatment

 - Clean the skin before applying makeup